 And you’ll be thirsty because dance, dance, dancing is what Howl at the Moon is all about.
 They’ve got live music based around party anthems and your favorite live songs – what more can your boogie shoes ask for?

 When You Need to Be the Center of Attention

 The Epicentre is Charlotte’s answer to those who want it all within reach.
 If you live at Quarterside, you’re only a few minutes away.
 Located in the First Ward, Epicentre is convenient to Uptown, South End and outlying neighborhoods.

 Looking for dinner and a movie?
 Check out Studio Movie Grill and dine in while you watch the latest blockbuster on the big screen.
 Live music more your style?
 Choose Tin Roof for fabulous eats and awesome music by local musicians as well as well-known recording artists.
 They even have a karaoke night if you’re feeling brave.

-If you’re looking for some good old family fun, there’s Strike City, where you can have dinner and bowl a few strikes between bites.
+If you’re looking for some good old family fun, there’s Bowlero, where you can have dinner and bowl a few strikes between bites.

 There are so many choices at Epicentre that you’ll never tire of looking around the next corner for something new.
 Dozens of dining, music, and entertainment venues are side-by-side in a walkable, easy-to-discover layout.

 A Place to Watch the Game